sarjitapatra/HealthNest/README.md

 | Database  | IPFS (Pinata) |
 | Wallet Authentication  | MetaMask |

-All contracts reside in the same .sol file and are deployed as separate contract instances.

 ## Getting Started
 - To run this project locally, Node.js must be installed in your system.